 4. Do not compare your life with anyone.

-I see a new trend, specially in Quora.
+I see a new trend, especially in Quora.
 People comparing their life with IITans and IIM graduates.
 As if, IITans don’t have any struggle in life.
 As if IIM graduates are the happiest people.
 Trust me, its a myth.
 They too have challenges, they too have problems in their life.
 Keeping the expectation of society because you’re an IITan or IIM graduate is no easy feat.
 The moment an interviewer sees the word IITan on a resume, he himself prepares the toughest questions.
 If you compare your life with someone else’s, you will not achieve peace.

 5. Be very careful when success comes to you easily.
 It’s treacherous path to tread down.
 You must see failure before success, otherwise you will not know the value.
 Lets say you sit in a campus interview and clear it in one shot, take up the job and keep doing it for years, chances are high that you will regret – “Why I did not explore?
 What for?”
 Also, do not expect to get lucky everytime.
 You will be in trouble somewhere down the road, then what are you going to do?